rob-dodson/SharedMemExample/README.md

 # Simple Shared Memory Example Code for macOS

 Here is a Swift project that shows how to used Unix shared memory.
 Compile and run it from Xcode.
+Look for output on the console.

 To compile the C version: run make from the command line.
 To run it: ./shm server &lt;msg&gt; | client | delete